-Visit The State Theater, which dates back to the 1920s, to watch independent and foreign films as it specializes in them.
+Visit The State Theatre of Modesto, which dates back to the 1920s, to watch independent and foreign films as it specializes in them.

-An evening date at the theater witnessing world-class acting seems too good an experience to miss!
+An evening date at the theater and witnessing world-class acting seems too good an experience to miss!

 Explore Fine Arts in Modesto’s Art Galleries

-The modest city also has a lot in store for the Picassos and art enthusiasts out there.
+The modest city also has a lot in store for the Picasso fans and art enthusiasts out there.

-At many studios, there are even art classes for couples, kids, or groups of friends, as well as a cocktail or two.
+At many of the city's studios, there are art classes for couples, kids, or groups of friends, where you can also enjoy a cocktail or two.

-Watch Modesto Come Alive in Its Gala Festivities
+Watch Modesto Come Alive through Its Many Festivities

 When it comes to celebration, Modesto is ever-ready to come together and have a fete.

-Celebrate Porchfest where dozens of households host local musicians on their front doors – all on the same day.
+Celebrate Modesto Porchfest, where dozens of households host local musicians on their porches—all on the same day.

-Visit them block by block, street by street and enjoy all kinds of music.
-Perhaps you would prefer Mardi Gras or St. Patrick's Day Lucky Fest.
+Visit them block by block, street by street, and enjoy all kinds of music.

-Or perhaps it's the autumn Dios de los Muertos celebration in the streets of downtown.
+Or perhaps you'd be more interested in the autumn Dia de los Muertos celebration in the streets of downtown.

-There's SantaCon, PatioFest, Picnic at the Pops (every September on the grounds of E&J Gallo), Modesto Unplugged—a weekend of live music events, and much more!
+There's also SantaCon, PatioFest, Picnic at the Pops (every September on the grounds of E&J Gallo), and Modesto Unplugged—a weekend of live music events and much more!

 Imagine thousands upon thousands of pink and white blooms stretched over the hills to as far as the eyes can see.

-You can't drive for 5 minutes without seeing an almond orchard near Modesto because over 75 percent of the world's almonds are harvested in California's Central Valley.
+You won't be able to drive for five minutes without seeing an almond orchard near Modesto because over 75 percent of the world's almonds are harvested in California's Central Valley.

-The Modesto Almond Blossom Cruise is located in the heart of the almond country and leads on routes along the rivers, hills and rural landscape.
+The Modesto Almond Blossom Cruise is located in the heart of the almond country and leads on routes along rivers, hills, and rural landscapes.

-This is all minutes from the Modesto downtown.
+This is all just minutes from Downtown Modesto.

-Pick up nuts to bring home, take a tour of the Cheese Factory of Oakdale or relax in one of the many brew pubs or restaurants of Modesto.
+Pick up nuts to bring home, take a tour of the Cheese Factory of Oakdale, or relax in one of the many brewpubs or restaurants in Modesto.

-This is how the festivities start on a Friday night in June for more than 20 years now.
+This has been how the festivities have started on Friday nights in June for more than 20 years.

-Every year, the Classic Car Parade witnesses over 10,000 spectators lining Modesto McHenry Ave and J Street which is followed by music in the downtown which brings back everyone to sock hops, varsity jackets and root beer floats.
+Every year, the Classic Car Parade witnesses over 10,000 spectators lining Modesto McHenry Ave and J Street, followed by music downtown that brings everyone back to enjoy sock hops, varsity jackets, and root beer floats.

-Weekend goes on with the Graffiti Show with more than 1,000 classic cars on display along with beer gardens, games for kids of all age groups, live music and a craft fair.
+The weekend goes on with the Graffiti Show, with more than 1,000 classic cars on display, beer gardens, games for kids of all age groups, live music, and a craft fair.

-The festivities continue for the whole month of June with classic car shows almost each night all across from Vintage Faire Mall to McHenry Village and all other places between them.
+The festivities continue for the whole month of June, with classic car shows almost every night, all across from Vintage Faire Mall to McHenry Village and all other places in between.

 June is not the only month when car shows and parades are held.

-Did you know the Modesto region is third largest food distribution area in the United States?
+Did you know the Modesto region is the third-largest food distribution area in the United States?

-Which means there is no dearth of fresh and delicious food in this city.
+This means there is no shortage of fresh and delicious food in this city.

-Most of the restaurants in Modesto are operated by the locals and hence, the importance of using farm fresh ingredients in the dishes.
+Most of the restaurants in Modesto are operated by the locals, hence the importance of using farm-fresh ingredients in their dishes.

-The cultural diversity of the region only adds to its plus points and higher the chances of having almost every type of cuisine in the world.
+The region's cultural diversity only gives it plus points and adds to its chances of having almost every type of cuisine in the world.

-There is always something for all; from Mexican to Indian and BBQ to Tapas and Thai to Korean, Modesto has it all.
+There is always something for everyone—from Mexican to Indian, BBQ to Spanish tapas, and Thai to Korean, Modesto has it all.

-The cheese there is locally produced and equally tasty as they are made with utmost care and hygiene.
+The cheese here is locally produced and equally tasty, as they are made with utmost care and hygiene.

-As the city is just outside the Bay Area, fresh sea food is guaranteed.
+As the city is just outside the Bay Area, Modesto's seafood is guaranteed to be fresh.

-The veggies and herbs are also hundred percent fresh and healthy as they are also locally produced.
+The veggies and herbs are also a hundred percent fresh and healthy, as they are also locally produced.

-And before we forget, don’t even think to miss the chance to bring home everything from smoked almonds to fiery jalapeno almonds.
+Don’t even think about missing the chance to bring home everything from smoked almonds to fiery jalapeno almonds!

 There are major chances that you will find absolutely delectable almond dishes in almost all the restaurants.

-If you are above 21 then add some fervour to your trip with a dash of wine.
+If you are above 21, then add some excitement to your trip with a dash of wine.

-Give you wine tasting a twist with marvellous farm produced cheese.
+Give your wine tasting a twist with marvelous farm-produced cheese.

-Also, the out of the world cocktail lounges where you can get fantastic whiskey selections and craft cocktails.
+The city also boasts out-of-this-world cocktail lounges, where you can try fantastic whiskey selections and craft cocktails.

 Modesto has a host of activities to keep the fitness freaks busy.

-You can sail, jet ski, sun bath or rage on a wave runner with several reservoirs and lakes in the area.
+You can sail, jet ski, sunbathe, or rage on a wave runner with several reservoirs and lakes in the area.